Tax Credits for LED Lights: The Complete Guide

 Additional considerations that often factor into a decision to move forward with an LED lighting project are tax incentives.
 There are tax credits for LED lighting at the federal and state level that can be used to reduce your tax burden and positively affect your business’ bottom line.
 We’ll break it down for you in this article.

-When federal legislators passed the bill that sent COVID pandemic related stimulus checks to millions of Americans, they also extended a tax benefit for businesses that perform energy-efficient building renovations.
+When federal legislators passed the bill that sent COVID pandemic-related stimulus checks to millions of Americans, they also extended a tax benefit for businesses that perform energy-efficient building renovations.
 The Energy Efficient Commercial Buildings Deduction, also known as EPAct179D, 179D, or Section 179D, is part of a federal tax credit for LED lighting upgrades.
 It was made permanent when it became part of the 2021 Consolidated Appropriations Act.
 Projects like updated exterior or interior lighting systems may be eligible to claim the tax deduction.
-Before that, the deduction would end at the conclusion of each year.
+Before that, the deduction would end after each year.
 You had to wait to see if lawmakers passed the benefits for the next year.

 Another important thing to know is that 179D is retroactive.
 Projects dating back to January 1, 2006 could be eligible for deductions.